 For example, if there’s a misprint or mistake on a job, a Printed Thread QC (Quality control) staffer fills out a slip and turns it over to the rep managing that account.
 The rep then uses Google Sheets to record the job name, type of error, cost of the mistake and the person responsible.

 “We keep a running tally and make sure that misprint errors don’t exceed 1% of our monthly sales”

-- Brett Bowden, Printed Threads
+- Brett Bowden, owner at Printed Threads

 Madeira US, out of Gilford, NH, has a similar approach to monitoring mistakes, where process operations are metrics-driven, depending on the role.
 “We hold employees accountable to success metrics like customer satisfaction ratings or order fulfillment rates,” says Sam Young, vice president of marketing and sales.
 “We track performance so we can deliver the highest-quality service for our customers.”